Frequently asked questions

 Do I need to install software on my PLCs?

-No. Passive OT monitoring requires zero software installation on any industrial device.
-The monitoring appliance connects to your network infrastructure, not to individual PLCs, RTUs, or HMIs.
-This means there is no risk of disrupting device firmware, no compatibility testing required, and no maintenance window needed for deployment.
-The appliance is physically separate from your control systems.
+No. Nothing installs on any industrial device.
+The appliance connects to your network infrastructure, not to individual PLCs, RTUs, or HMIs.
+No firmware risk, no compatibility testing, no maintenance window.